 Hanoi, the capital city of Vietnam, is an intriguing city for many reasons.
 Though Hanoi is the second largest city in the country behind Ho Chi Minh City, it is far less cosmopolitan and traditional Vietnamese culture is much more apparent there.
 In fact, aside from a recent construction boom in Hanoi, much of the colonial and post-War era infrastructure is still in use.
-The wear and tear on old buildings and streets is what gives Hanoi its rustic and quaint character, and the relaxed lifestyle of the people there almost feels like you are stepping back in time.
-That, coupled with Hanoi’s rich history, makes a visit to Hanoi a multi-faceted experience.
+The wear and tear on old buildings and streets are what gives Hanoi its rustic and quaint character, and the relaxed lifestyle of the people there almost feels like you are stepping back in time.
+That, coupled with Hanoi’s rich history, makes a trip to Hanoi a multi-faceted experience.

 1. Explore the Old Quarter

 The Old Quarter in Hanoi is one of the most popular destinations in Hanoi.
 It is an old merchant area of the city where the layout and many of the streets have been preserved over decades.
 This part of Hanoi is what gives Hanoi the charming, old world feel.
-It is a mish mash of French colonial and ancient Vietnamese architecture, manic streets with thousands of motorbikes, power lines above head that resemble giant birds nests, narrow merchant streets with shops selling the most random things, and other unique characteristics that make this area so lovable.
+It is a mish-mash of French colonial and ancient Vietnamese architecture, manic streets with thousands of motorbikes, power lines above the head that resemble giant birds nests, narrow merchant streets with shops selling the most random things, and other unique characteristics that make this area so lovable.

 One of the best ways to see as much of it as possible is to simply walk around.
 In fact, staying in this area gives you an opportunity to experience the Old Quarter fully.
 One particular remnant of old Vietnam that you should take notice of is the street names.
 Many of the streets in this part of town are named “Hang _____”, “hang” meaning something pertaining to selling.
 Because this area was an important trading centre, the streets were named according to what was sold there.
 For instance, “Hang duong” was sugar street, “Hang vai” was fabric street, and so on.
 Some streets have kept on selling the same thing while others have transformed to meet today’s consumer needs… of course, they wouldn’t change a street’s name to “Metal household racks street” or “Imported toys from China” street, but these streets exist!! 🙂